gianlazz/Lazztech.Cloud/GianDevNotes.md

 }
 ```

 I should setup the docker container to run the webapp with watch while in debug.
+Here's more documentation on the watcher: https://docs.microsoft.com/en-us/aspnet/core/tutorials/dotnet-watch?view=aspnetcore-2.1